miglios2912/Group-19---Gen-AI/README.md

 ## How It Works

-1️⃣ User asks a natural-language question (e.g., “How do I get keys to my office?”)
+1️⃣ User asks a natural-language question (e.g., “How do I get ...?”)
 2️⃣ The chatbot uses retrieval-augmented generation (RAG) to fetch relevant onboarding info
 3️⃣ If needed, it asks follow-up questions (e.g., “Which department are you in?”)
 4️⃣ LLM generates a personalized, concise response with optional links or forms